Mintbase/Grants-Program/applications/niftiqet-application.md

 - We are targeting event managers, event creators, musicians, and the like.
 - There is the need of a decentralized ticket management system to fight monopolies.
 There's also a need to costs down, preventing or severely reducing fakes/scams, price management, and scalping.

-- As far as we know, [Mintickt](https://www.mintickt.com/).
+- As far as we know, [Mintickt](https://www.mintickt.com/) on NEAR.
 They are still in stealth mode.
+- [YellowHeart](https://yh.io/) is probably the biggest NFt ticketing platform worldwide.
+We intend to foucs on the African market.

 ## Team :busts_in_silhouette: